YJJ023/YJJ023/0xb0b1-master/README.md

 ## ➤  👋Hellow and this is JIAJUN YEE

-✍️A university student from UESTC,and studying Front-End
+✍️A university student from UESTC,and studying Front-End,eager to find job.

 ## ➤ About me

-⚡- I'm learning JavaScript, React, TypeScript, Node and things related to Front End.
+  🖋 - I'm learning JavaScript, React, TypeScript, Node and things related to Front End.
+  ⚡ - Eager to become a qualified programmer.
+  🥋 - Even though I'm not strong enough,appreciate me with a star for my program if you find them interesting.
+  🏃 - Wellcom to follow me and I will follow you for reply.
+  🍻 - Sinserely hope I was helpful to you!

 ## ➤ Front End